martinschatz-cz/bia-overview/bia-overview/00_must_know.md

 Official forum of KNIME Analytics Platform, an open-source data analytics, reporting and integration platform.
 KNIME integrates various components for machine learning and data mining through its modular data pipelining concept.

+## Tools for Reporducibility

+ * [**The Turing Way**](https://the-turing-way.netlify.app/welcome) - making reproducible Data Science "too easy not to do", handbook to reproducible, ethical and collaborative data science.

 ## Papers

 ### [Avoiding Twisted Pixels: Ethical Guidelines for the Appropriate Use and Manipulation of Scientific Digital Images](https://doi.org/10.1007/s11948-010-9201-y)